 In this article:

-If you have subscribed to a third party carrier service such as Healthlink or Argus, Gentu can send and receive letters and correspondence electronically.
+If you have subscribed to a third party carrier service such as Healthlink, Argus, or Medical Objects, Gentu can send and receive letters and correspondence electronically.

 For an overview of Gentu's electronic correspondence capabilities, and instructions on initially setting up your Gentu to use electronic correspondence, see the Electronic Correspondence Overview article.

 Before you can begin sending electronic letters to other providers, you will need to set up your database accordingly.

 - In Settings > Practice Preferences, make sure you have entered any third party carrier credentials.
 More information.

 - In your Address Book, make sure you have added the recipient and set their Preferred Contact Method and identification.
 You may need to contact the intended recipient to obtain this information.
 More information.

 - In Settings > Letter Templates, make sure you have set up your letter templates.
 More information.